All Blog Posts

 LGPD vs GDPR – rights of the data subject

-This is in part because the LGPD has split the more general “right to be informed” in the GDPR into the “right to be informed of the parties the controller has shared the data with” and the “right to be informed about the possibility of denying consent”.
+This is in part because the LGPD has split the more general “right to be informed” into the “right to be informed of the parties the controller has shared the data with” and the “right to be informed about the possibility of denying consent”.

 The GDPR’s legal basis of “to save somebody’s life” has been split into first “protect the life or physical safety” and secondly “to protect health, in a procedure carried out by health professionals or by health entities” in the LGPD.